 Consequently, muons are raining down and passing through just about everything.
 They can penetrate mountains, buildings, our bodies, and deep into the Earth’s surface, without anyone really being aware of their existence.
 Yet this radiation has been present throughout the entire evolutionary history of life on our earth.

-Muons created by the interaction of cosmic rays are an everyday demonstration of Einstein’s theory of relativity.
+Muons created by the interaction of cosmic rays are an everyday demonstration of Einstein’s theory of special relativity.
 A muon has a measured mean lifetime of 2.2 microseconds.
 Consequently, they should only be able to travel a distance of 660 metres even at near the speed of light and so should not be capable of reaching the ground.
 However, Einstein’s theory of relativity tells us that time ticks slowly when moving at speeds close to that of light.
 Whilst the mean lifetime of the muon at rest is only a few microseconds.
 But when it moves at near the speed of light its lifetime is increased by a factor of ten or more giving them plenty of time to reach the ground.